State-Funded Full-Day Kindergarten in Washington

 OSPI and a number of statewide education organizations are offering a

-Full-day Kindergarten Symposium.
-This one-day conference on August 5, 2013, will provide practical information in how to design an effective full-day kindergarten program.
+Full-day Kindergarten Institute.
+This one-day institute on August 4, 2014, will provide practical information in how to design an effective full-day kindergarten program.

 Eligibility and Program Elements